-Sources of Crude Oil Trade Data
+Sources of Crude Oil Trade Data5

 U.S. crude oil export data is published by multiple government agencies, although it all originates with the Census Bureau.
 Merchandise trade data is primarily collected and disseminated by the Census Bureau, which is part of the Department of Commerce.
 Census publishes new merchandise trade data monthly via its FT900 trade publication, which includes a series of data tables.
 Census data is also available at a more disaggregated level of detail (e.g., for U.S. trade in specific products with specific countries) through its online portal, USATradeOnline, but this service requires a paid subscription.
-The International Trade Commission (ITC), which is responsible for maintaining and publishing current tariff data, also publishes this information through its online, interactive, and publically accessible DataWeb platform.
+The International Trade Commission (ITC), which is responsible for maintaining and publishing current tariff data, also publishes Census merchandise trade data.
+The ITC combines tariff data with the Census trade data and publishes this information through its online, interactive, and publically accessible DataWeb platform.
 In addition to these sources, trade data for energy products is also available through the Energy Information Administration (EIA).
 In the case of crude oil imports, EIA is involved in both the collection and publication of the data.
 However, due to the low value of crude oil exports, EIA relies on the crude oil export data collected by the Census.